Neethu-Muthu/ticketmaster_app/README.md

 ```
 npm hardhat compile
 ```

-Add a main network to hardhat.config.
-- here im using sepolia and alchemy
-- add your api key for your sepolia from alchemy
+To deploy the TicketMaster contract on the Ethereum Sepolia testnet using Alchemy and MetaMask, follow these steps:

+1. **Add the Main Network to your Hardhat Configuration:**

+   In your `hardhat.config.js` file, you'll need to add the Sepolia network and configure Alchemy as your provider.
+Don't forget to include your MetaMask private key for transaction signing.

+2. **Configure Sepolia and Alchemy:**

+   - **Alchemy API Key**: Get your API key by creating a project on [Alchemy](https://www.alchemy.com/).
-- add your metamask private key eg.
+   - **MetaMask Private Key**: Copy your MetaMask private key (never share this!).

+3. **Example Configuration**: Update your `hardhat.config.js` file like this:
 ```
 module.exports = {
   defaultNetwork:"alchemy",